cose-wg/draft-ietf-cose-merkle-tree-proofs/draft-ietf-cose-merkle-tree-proofs.md

 ### Registration Requirements

-Each specification MUST define how to encode the verifiable data structure and its parameters (also called proof types) in CBOR.
+Each specification MUST define how to encode the verifiable data structure and its parameters (also called proof types) in {{-CBOR}}.
 Each specification MUST define how to produce and consume the supported proof types.
 See {{sec-rfc-9162-verifiable-data-structure-definition}} as an example.